Friday – Entry and Free Practice sessions

 The Hypercar Hyperpole was a masterclass in evolving track conditions and strategy.
 Alessandro Giuseppe Maria Giovinazzi (ITA) secured back-to-back Imola poles for the no. 51 Ferrari AF Corse, clocking a 1:30.127.
 The session was incredibly tight; Giovinazzi admitted the car was difficult to drive with track temperatures 15 degrees higher than last year.
 He was unsure if his time would hold, especially after Antonio Fuoco (ITA) had posted a 1:30.088 in the preceding qualifying session.

 The Tifosi were treated to a dramatic finish as Ryo Hirakawa (JPN) briefly held provisional pole in the no. 8 Toyota TR010 Hybrid with a 1:30.138.
-Hirakawa exceeded expectations despite struggling with the 2026 Michelin rubber, having moved from medium tires in qualifying to softs for the shootout.
+Hirakawa exceeded expectations despite struggling with the 2026 Michelin rubber, having moved from medium tyres in qualifying to softs for the shootout.
 Malthe Jakobsen (DEN) also turned heads by placing the no. 94 Peugeot 9X8 fourth with a 1:30.200, just 0.073 seconds off the top spot.

 Further back, the no. 35 Alpine A424 of Charles Milesi (FRA) secured seventh, while Robert Józef Kubica (POL) struggled with front grip in the no. 83 Ferrari, ending up eighth.
 The Genesis Magma Racing debut saw Mathieu Jaminet (FRA) place the no. 19 Genesis GMR-001-Hypercar in 16th, focusing on reliability and gathering data for their first six-hour race.

 In LMGT3, Thomas Fleming (GBR) took a sensational pole on his WEC debut for Garage 59, recording a 1:41.181 in the no. 10 McLaren 720S LMGT3 Evo.
 He was joined on the front row by Hadrien David (FRA) in the no. 78 Akkodis ASP Team Lexus RC F. It was a session of mixed fortunes, as the no. 34 Corvette of Salih Yoluç (TUR) triggered a red flag, leading to the deletion of his lap times and a start from 10th.
-Heart of Racing also faced a difficult day, with Ian James (GBR/USA) and Gray Newell (USA) qualifying 13th and 15th after missing out on the top-ten shootout.
+Heart of Racing also faced a difficult day, with Ian James (GBR/USA) and Grey Newell (USA) qualifying 13th and 15th after missing out on the top-ten shootout.

 Legends of Le Mans: Race 1